opentelekomcloud-docs/scalable-file-service/umn/source/typical_applications/enterprise_website_app_background.rst

 Context
 -------

-For I/O-intensive website services, SFS Turbo can provide shared website source code directories and storage for multiple web servers, enabling low-latency and high-IOPS concurrent share access.
+For I/O-intensive website services, SFS Turbo can provide shared website source code directories and storage for multiple web servers, enabling low-latency and high-IOPS concurrent shared access.
 Features of such services are as follows:

 -  A large number of small files: Static website files need to be stored, including HTML files, JSON files, and static images.
 -  Read I/O intensive: Scope of data reading is large, and data writing is relatively small.